abrown17nd/hurricane-center-project/README.md

 ### Reasons for solution performance and possible improvements to lower observed error rates
 There are a variety of reasons for the solution performance.
 First, on the test data, the model was not super accurate on the validation examples, and so it would be expected to also not be very accurate in the test data.
 Improving the model to be more robust (using the actual YOLO v8 or the DINOv2) would likely be able to better capture aspects of the images that should give proper features for the model to select on and discriminate with.
 Having a more robust model with a deeper structure could greatly improve the accuracy.
 For the Atlantic GOES data, there are a large number of differences in the setup of the data, even though they appear to be similar in scope.
-They are likely taken at different heights and at different locations with very different physical features underneith.
+They are likely taken at different heights and at different locations with very different physical features underneath.
 Training on combined sets of data from both hemispheres could mitigate these issues.

 In the future, the Kalman filter would also be better incorporated.
 When it was used previously, images and best track were taken every 6 hours.
 This is the restriction of the best track data and how it is gathered.
-In that amount of time, there cannot be a linear relationship of velocity assumed, as the storm can accelerate or decellerate significantly over such periods.
+In that amount of time, there cannot be a linear relationship of velocity assumed, as the storm can accelerate or decelerate significantly over such periods.

 Also, there is a large amount of data that could be incorporated including the different shapes (that were removed in the part 4 process) and other aspects (including: central pressure, maximum sustained wind speed, radius of maximal wind speed, Direction of the longest radius of 50kt winds or greater, he longest radius of 50kt winds or greater, the shortest radius of 50kt winds or greater, direction of the longest radius of 30kt winds or greater, the longest radius of 30kt winds or greater,  the shortest radius of 30kt winds or greater, which are all important characteristics of the hurricane).

 Overall, this was a very useful exercise, and the data that was cleaned and pre-processed may be able to be used in future operational assignments to help predict the longitude and latitude of tropical cyclones.
 While accuracy of center predictions left much to be desired, a structure for continued research was established and could be easily continued.
-I would like to thank Adam and Rasel for their help and encouragement along the way.
+I would like to thank Adam and Rasel for their help and encouragement along the way, and I hope to make some final compelling aspects before my final presentation.